mabrasjelyn-stack/fruit-slice-detector/README.md

 <div align="center">
 <img src="assets/lemon-slice.PNG" width="350" alt="Lemon Slice">
 </div>
-**Description:** Lemons are tart citrus fruits with a pale yellow color.
+Lemons are tart citrus fruits with a pale yellow color.
 Lemon slices are lighter, more translucent, and smaller than oranges.

 ---